Chicago a cappella Store

 This unique celebration of texts by William Shakespeare, all set to music by world-class composers of our own time, includes the recorded premieres of seven works and several songs written especially for Chicago a cappella.

 “[A] charming, beautifully sung collection….Chicago a cappella sings with clarity, well-balanced tone, and deep emotional involvement.”

 —Cleveland Plain Dealer

 “ a unique, unstuffy, beautifully sung enterprise.”

 —American Record Guide

-This sparkling studio recording features an exciting collection of beloved music from the ensemble’s first decade, including brilliant new choral works, familiar favorites, and vocal jazz.
+This sparkling studio recording is now available via streaming and digital downloading for the first time!
+Enjoy this exciting collection of beloved music from the ensemble’s first decade, including brilliant new choral works, familiar favorites, and vocal jazz.

 "It’s an overflowing cornucopia of choral delights… A lot of what Chicago a cappella sings, and how they sing it, reminds you of the male vocal ensemble Chanticleer.
 Pretty good company to be in, I would say."